Social Media Policy

 1. Primary Loyola University Chicago Social Media Accounts

-The role of the primary social media accounts is to engage the Loyola community; promote events and activities; celebrate outcomes; and boost the reputation of and affinity to Loyola.
+The role of the primary social media accounts is to engage the Loyola community; celebrate outcomes; and boost the reputation of and affinity to Loyola.
 Only University-wide information deemed relevant to various Loyola audiences is shared via the primary social media channels.
 Content from other areas of the University is welcome and encouraged, but is vetted through an editorial process and posted at the discretion of UMC staff.
-In addition to engagement, the primary University accounts are also a crucial means of reaching the general community and public during times of crisis.
+In addition to engagement, the primary University accounts are also an integral means of reaching the general community and public during times of crisis.